googolenergy/udpcpp.hpp/README.md

 <img src="./images/udpcpp_logo_public.png" alt="udpcpp_logo_public" width="150" style="margin-right: 15px;">&nbsp;&nbsp;&nbsp;<img src="./images/udpcpp.hpp_logo.png" alt="udpcpp_logo_public" width="150" style="margin-right: 15px;">
 <p><b>"udpcpp.hpp"</b> is a light weight C++ library mainly designed to implement UDP communication in your projects.
 It provides an easy-to-use interface for sending and receiving UDP packets with minimal setup.

 Currently the <b>initial version 1.0</b> supports sending & listening only to/form `127.0.0.1`.
-The following template is designed to work with only <a href="https://visualstudio.microsoft.com/vs/older-downloads/">Visual Studio 2019</a>.
+The following template is designed to work with only <a href="https://visualstudio.microsoft.com/vs/older-downloads/" data-linktype="external">Visual Studio 2019</a>.

 The purpose of <i>localhost-support-only</i> was designed to establish communicaiton between various applicaitons.
 Future versions of <b>udpcpp.hpp</b> will have the power to communicate with any hardware or software that supports UDP protocol.